graingiant/static-site-sitemap-generator/README.md

 # personal-sitemap-generator

-A Clojure library designed to ... well, that part is up to you.
+A sitemap generator CLI for my personal site [alexcaza.com](https://alexcaza.com).
+My personal site is built using a hacky home-grown static site generator using bash scripts and php.

 ## Usage

-FIXME
+`generate-sitemap --path=<path_to_root_static_directory>`

 ## License

-Copyright © 2022 FIXME
+Copyright © 2022 Alex Caza (alexcaza.com)

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at